cyberriver/qna/README.md

 8. Install bootstrap 5
+## Installing bootstrap to render bootstrap components
 > yarn add bootstrap jquery popper.js

 10. Check  in a case update packages by running yarn install
 > yarn install

 11. Create DB for application and Run DB migrations by
+## Deploy application
 > rails db:setup

 in a case errors with connections pls restart psql by:
 > sudo service postgresql start

-10. If you use test local environment for AJAX testing pls compile manually necessary JS, just run following command
+12. If you use test local environment for AJAX testing pls compile manually necessary JS, just run following command
 ### pls note that webpacker doesn't compile packs for test enviromnet no matter that you set in its config
 ### and you need it to do manually by
 > NODE_ENV=test bundle exec rails webpacker:compile

 After complication pls check that assets should appear at public/packs-test directory and run specs testing

-11. To run UAT testing if you use Chrome, pls install actual Chrome driver for Selenium
+13. To run UAT testing if you use Chrome, pls install actual Chrome driver for Selenium

 ## instruction for Capybara gem
 > https://gist.github.com/danwhitston/5cea26ae0861ce1520695cff3c2c3315